CogComp/SRL-English/README.md

 This repository contains all files created to perform the BERT-based nominal SRL, both using the Nombank dataset and the Ontonotes dataset.
-It also includes a BERT-based predicate identifier based on the Nombank dataset.
+It also includes a BERT-based predicate identifier based on the Nombank, STREUSLE, and Bolt datasets.
+The design of the models in this repository are based on a BERT + linear layer model used in ['Simple BERT Models for Relation Extraction and Semantic Role Labeling'](https://arxiv.org/pdf/1904.05255.pdf).

 [A visualized demo of this code is running on the CogComp demo site](https://cogcomp.seas.upenn.edu/page/demo_view/EnglishSRL).

 For Nombank: It includes files to read the `nombank.1.0` corpus into a format usable by the model, as well as a reader, model, and predictor to be used with the AllenNLP workflow.
 For Ontonotes: It includes the files to read the CoNLL-formatted Ontonotes, model, and predictor to be used with the AllenNLP workflow.

 # Set up the environment
 Create the environment and set up installs.
 I do this with a python3 venv.